phun-ky/patsy/README.md

 * Gruntjs
 * UglifyJS
 * Commander

-_Read full list in the package.json file under "dependencies"_
+* etc.. ( _Read full list in the package.json file under "dependencies"_ )

+All of the dependencies are installed automatically when you install patsy.

-### Instructions
+### Installation

-Following instructions will install patsy and all dependencies
+Following instructions will install patsy and all dependencies:

 1. Install the required version of [node]
 2. Then in your prefered CLI, type `npm install patsy`

-## Getting started
+### How to use

 Go to the folder of where you have your web project, type `patsy` and enjoy!